anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 There are two ways to run Managed Spark Serverless workloads: batch workloads and interactive sessions.

 #### Batch workloads
 Submit a batch workload to the Serverless for Apache Spark service using the Google Cloud console, Google Cloud CLI, or Dataproc API.
 The service runs the workload on a managed compute infrastructure, autoscaling resources as needed.
 Serverless for Apache Spark charges apply only to the time when the workload is executing.
 You can run applications in PySpark, Spark SQL, Spark R, Spark (Java or Scala).
 You can specify Spark properties when you submit a Serverless for Apache Spark batch workload.
-You can schedule a Spark batch workload as part of an Airflow workflow using an Airflow batch operator.
+You can schedule a Spark batch workload as part of an Airflow workflow using an Airflow batch operator. **This is the feature covered in this hands-on lab.**

 #### Interactive sessions
 Write and run code in Jupyter notebooks during a Serverless for Apache Spark interactive session.
 You can create a notebook session in the following ways: